Header graphics: Explain that stuff

 Convection, on the other hand, can happen without the need for direct contact.
 If you switch on a fan heater, it blows hot air through a grille into your room.
 Hot air is less dense (lighter, effectively) than cold air so it rises upwards.
 As hot air starts to climb up from a fan heater, it has to push colder air out of its way.
 So the cooler air near the ceiling of your room moves back toward the floor to get out of the way.
 Pretty soon, there's a kind of invisible conveyor belt of warming, rising air and cooling falling air and this gradually warms up the room.
 When heat moves in this way, using a moving liquid or gas to travel from one place to another, we call it convection.
 Heating soup in a saucepan is another way of using convection.

 Radiation is slightly different again from conduction and convection.
 When objects are hot, they give off light.
 That's why camp fires glow red, orange, and yellow.
 This happens because the atoms in hot objects become "excited" and unstable when they gain extra heat energy from the fire.
 Since they're unstable, the atoms quickly return to their normal state—and give off the energy they had as light.
 (Read more about how and why this happens in our longer article about light.)
 Sometimes we can see the light that atoms produce and sometimes not.
 If the light they produce is just a bit too red for our eyes to see, it's called infrared radiation and, rather than seeing it, we feel it as heat.
 You can feel the infrared given off by hot objects even if you're not touching them (so there's no conduction) and there's no air or liquid present to carry heat either (so there's no convection).
-Radiation explains why we can feel heat coming from old-style, incandescent lamps even though they're surrounded by glass with a vacuum inside.
+Radiation explains why we can feel heat "beaming" from hot things nearby even when we're not touching them (conduction) or being warmed by the hot air they're generating (convection).

 You can read much more about heat energy in our main article on heat.